Ma7mood998/the-coldstore-app/README.md

 For Our Communcation channel we will be using telegram.

-## Version Control abd Bug Tracker Access
+## Version Control and Bug Tracker Access

 Version Control: